• St. John's 200th anniversary May 23, 2020

 Announcements

-• Sunday Service, January 19th - Eucharist
+• Sunday Service, February 23rd - Holy Communion

 If you cannot join us in person, you can watch our service on Facebook Live.
 Click to access our page.
 You do not need a Facebook account to view the service.
 You can also use the link to connect with previous, saved services.